Last Updated on October 16, 2025 by Hannah Stephenson

 18) Is hiking Lion’s Head worth the effort?

 Yes!
 It’s one of the best things to do in Cape Town.
-The views are amazing and the hike is beautiful the whole way up, so you don’t have to put in lots of work before you get any kind of reward.
-It’s also really easily accessible from town and easy to fit into a day of fun activities.
-Plus, it’s free
+The views are amazing and the hike is beautiful the whole way up, so you don’t have to put in lots of work before you reach beautiful views.
+They start right in the car park!

 For more ways to enjoy the great outdoors in Cape Town, check out these posts: